Principle of individuation: Boethius to Aquinas

 The late Roman philosopher Boethius (480–524) touches upon the subject in his second commentary on Porphyry's Isagoge, where he says that things which are individuals and are discrete only in number, differ only by accidental properties.
-Philosopher Avicenna (980-1037) first introduced a term which was later translated into Latin as signatum, meaning 'determinate individual'.
+Philosopher Avicenna (980–1037) first introduced a term which was later translated into Latin as signatum, meaning 'determinate individual'.
 Avicenna argues that a nature is not of itself individual, the relation between it and individuality is an accidental one, and we must look for its source not in its essence, but among accidental attributes such as quantity, quality, space and time.
 However, he did not work out any definite or detailed theory of individuation.
 His successor Averroes (1126–1198) argued that matter is numerically one, since it is undetermined in itself and has no definite boundaries.
 However, since it is divisible, this must be caused by quantity, and matter must therefore have the potential for determination in three dimensions (in the same way a rough and unhewn lump of marble has the potential to be sculpted into a statue).

 The theories of Averroes and Avicenna had a great influence on the later theory of Thomas Aquinas (1224–1274).
-Aquinas never doubted the Aristotelian theory of individuation by matter, but was uncertain which of the theories of Avicenna or Averroes are correct.
+Aquinas never doubted the Aristotelian theory of individuation by matter, but was uncertain which of the theories of Avicenna or Averroes was correct.
 He first accepted the theory of Avicenna that the principle of individuation is matter designated (signata) by determinate dimensions, but later abandoned this in favour of the Averroist theory that it is matter affected by undeterminated dimension which is the principle.
 Later still, he seems to have returned to the first theory when he wrote the Quodlibeta.